juanonsoftware/juanonsoftware.github.io/_posts/2015-9-10-iOnline-app-requirements.md

 - User can view a message and all comments about it.
 The message should be displayed with Markdown format.

-- User can search for messages by a keywork
+- User can search for messages by a keyword

 - System must validate to ensure that message will not be posted by any robot